-Transit has enjoyed extraordinary growth in service and ridership over the past three decades.
-Growth in ridership and service is expected to continue well into the future albeit at slower rates given market saturation and potential market competition from emerging on-demand ride-sharing/ride-hailing technologies.
-As Bloomington continues to grow, however, it is essential to plan for the provision of expanded public transportation services that give the offer viable public alternatives to driving.
-The MTP identifies a number of transit service and capital improvements necessary over the next two decades to ensure the provision of mobility options.
+Transit has enjoyed extraordinary growth in service and ridership over the past three decades within the City of Bloomington and Monroe County.
+Growth in ridership and service is expected to continue well into the future albeit at slower rates given market saturation and potential market competition from emerging on-demand ride-sharing technologies.
+As Bloomington continues to grow, however, it is essential to plan for the provision of expanded public transportation services that offer viable public alternatives to driving.
+The MTP identifies a number of "big picture" transit service and capital improvements necessary over the next two decades to ensure the provision of mobility options.